Pseudo-Pythonic/Search_It/README.md

 # Search_It
-A search engine designed in HTML, CSS and Internal JavaScript Go and see the deploy: https://searchify-pseudopythonic.netlify.app/
+A search engine designed in HTML, CSS and Internal JavaScript Go and see the deployment at: https://searchify-pseudopythonic.netlify.app/